Is Distilled Water Same As Purified

 Distillation and purification processes are used to remove a variety of contaminants from various liquids.
 These processes involve heating a liquid until it reaches its boiling point, and then collecting the vapors that are created.
 The vapors contain the desired compounds, while the impurities remain in the liquid phase.
 This process can be used to remove many different types of contaminants, such as bacteria, viruses, heavy metals, organic compounds, and microorganisms.
 In addition to removing these contaminants, distillation can also be used to separate compounds with different boiling points, such as alcohols and water.
 The purified liquid that is produced after distillation is typically free of many common impurities and can be used as a safe drinking water source or in industrial processes.

-See also Are Distilled And Purified Water The Same
+See also Is Purified Water The Same Thing As Distilled Water

 The purification process is similar to distillation but involves a filtration step before the heating process begins.
 This filtration step helps to remove larger particles and impurities from the liquid before it enters the distillation chamber.
 By using this pre-filtration step, fewer impurities reach the boiling point where they become vaporized and collected by the condenser.
 The filtered liquid that is produced after purification is often much purer than what is produced after distillation alone.